Day of Salvation and Liberation

 Day of Salvation and Liberation (יוֹם השִחרוּר וההַצָלָה) is a Jewish holiday celebrated on the 26th day of the month Iyar, which commemorates the victory of Allies against Nazi Germany and the saving of the Jewish people from annihilation at the hands of Nazi Germany.

-Whilst commemorating the same historical events, the sacred religious meaning of the Day of Salvation and Liberation makes it distinct from other established non-religious (secular) holidays which commemorate the surrender of Nazi Germany.
+While commemorating the same historical events, the sacred religious meaning of the Day of Salvation and Liberation makes it distinct from other established non-religious (secular) holidays which commemorate the surrender of Nazi Germany.
 Those are traditionally celebrated on the 8th of May across European nations as Victory in Europe Day, on the 9th of May across Russia, several former USSR and Eastern Europe states as Victory Day and on the 9th of May across Israel as a Victory in Europe Day.

 The Date

 The dates for Jewish Holidays are solely determined by the Hebrew Calendar.
 Thus, according to beliefs of the Maharal of Prague, regarded as one of the most influential figures in Halakha, the Jewish religious laws, every year, on the same day, the same spiritual act is revealed from Heaven.
 Therefore, when someone commemorates events per the Hebrew Calendar, they commemorate it on "that exact day".
 The 9th of May 1945 in the Gregorian calendar is equivalent to the 26 Iyar of the year 5705 in the Hebrew Calendar.